4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 Book your Oaxaca food tour with Omar through his website.
 He also does private and group trips to markets outside of Oaxaca City and can customise a tour to your needs.

-Guided option: Omar’s food tour of Oaxaca is on the higher end (but totally worth it!), so this affordable option takes guests to heaps of delicious places to eat in Oaxaca, and this tour focuses on the street food of Oaxaca (but note that food and drinks are extra).
+Guided option: Omar’s food tour of Oaxaca is on the higher end (but totally worth it!), so this affordable option takes guests to other markets in Oaxaca.
+This tour focuses on Oaxaca’s famous corn and mole dishes.

 Make your way up Calle Macedonia Alcalá, which becomes a pedestrian street for a few blocks close to the Templo de Santo Domingo.
 You’ll find vendors selling food and all manner of artisanal goods, from straw bags to cushion covers – pick up a few of the usually very well-priced goods.

-The Templo de Santo Domingo is a Baroque church that's stunning to visit - it's one of the best things to do in Oaxaca
+A majestic church captured at dusk, its ornate facade and twin bell towers illuminated against the twilight sky.
+The church stands next to a serene courtyard with agave plants in the foreground.
+The Templo de Santo Domingo is a Baroque church that's stunning to visit - it's one of the best things to do in Oaxaca.

 Next door is the Museo de las Culturas de Oaxaca (Oaxaca Culture Museum), housed in a former monastery.
 Make plans to spend a few hours here as there’s a lot to see, from temporary art exhibitions to the permanent exhibitions that follow the history of Oaxacan civilisation all the way to modern times.